 Other symptoms of dogwood borers include wilting of new growth, oddly colored leaves, or leaves and branches that die off unexpectedly.
 In older trees that have been infested with dogwood borers for a long period of time, the bark higher up on the tree may crack and branches may break off.

-Dogwood borer larvae are pink or light orange in color and are about 3-5 inches long.
+Dogwood borer larvae are pink or light orange in color and are about 3 to 5 inches long.

 Dogwood Borer Control

 Good dogwood borers organic control starts with proper care of dogwood trees.
 Do not plant dogwood trees in harsh, full sun as this weakens the dogwood tree and makes them more susceptible to the dogwood borer larvae.

 Dogwood borer larva are attracted to grafted dogwood trees, so either avoid grafted trees or keep a close eye on the base of these dogwood trees if you plant them.

 Prune your dogwood tree at the proper time.
 Do not prune your dogwood trees from April until June, as this will leave open wounds during their most active time, which attracts the dogwood borer.